mquinson/prog_scala/README.md

 ## *Practical 2: [Inheritance, Overriding and Dynamic Binding](https://github.com/mquinson/prog_scala/raw/master/Practical2/scala_exo2.pdf)*

-  This first exercise sheet will let you work on OOP code organization.
+  This exercise sheet will let you work on OOP code organization.
 You will have to design two class hierarchies.
+A
+  [source template](https://github.com/mquinson/prog_scala/raw/master/Practical2/scala_exo2.tar.gz)
-A [source template](https://github.com/mquinson/prog_scala/raw/master/Practical2/scala_exo2.tar.gz) is provided to save your time.
+  is provided to save your time.